 How to find housing in Johannesburg

 If you are searching for a home in Johannesburg, whether to rent or buy, your best bet is the internet.
 Most property hunters trawl the big property portals for the latest listings.
 Of course, you could always engage an estate agent to help with your search.
 Many of the city’s major brokers are affiliated with international agencies.
 If you are already in Johannesburg, the biggest newspaper in town puts out a weekly property section filled with ads for houses on show.
-Like other places in the world, Covid forced people to work-from-home and increased the demand for homes in Johannesburg.
+Like other places in the world, COVID-19 forced people to work from home and increased the demand for homes in Johannesburg.

 These are useful sites for finding a place to live in Johannesburg:

 South Africa has deep inequality and fairly high crime rates.
 As a result, the country has the second-highest number of gated communities in the world.
 Only the United States, with a population six times larger, has more.